Robust Model Predictive Control with Polytopic Model Uncertainty through System Level Synthesis: Conclusion

 \section{Conclusion}

 We proposed a novel robust MPC method for uncertain linear systems subject to both polytopic model uncertainty and additive disturbances.
-Using system level synthesis, our method optimizes in the space of closed-loop system responses which allows efficient over-approximation of the effects of system uncertainties.
-Numerical examples demonstrate that our method can be almost as tight as the exact dynamic programming approach for robust MPC, and significantly outperforms tube MPC in terms of conservatism.
-For future work, we consider investigating output feedback robust MPC and applying the proposed method on complex real-world engineering problems.
+Using System Level Synthesis, our method searches for a robust LTV state feedback controller in the space of closed-loop system responses which allows efficient over-approximation of the effects of uncertainty and optimization over upper bounds on the worst-case costs with respect to the model uncertainty.
+Numerical examples demonstrate that our method can significantly reduce the conservatism compared with a wide range of tube-based and uncertainty over-approximation-based robust MPC methods.